jdittrich/userNeedResearchBook/text/05_communicateResults.md

 ![Poster summarizing the research into improving cooking skills](images/05_communication_PosterExample.png){#posterExample1 alt="A poster showing a research summary and several research findings on how people learn to improve their cooking skills using recipes and videos"}

-Other formats of posters may focus on a specific finding and visualize in depth.
+Other formats of posters may focus on a specific finding and visualize in-depth.
 I did not do this for the research on using cooking instructions.
 The following image is an example from research I did on cleaning and transforming data before importing it into a public database, using multiple tools and skills from different domains:

 ![Visualization of data processing steps.](images/05_communication_graphicExample_Better.svg){#GraphicExample_Better alt="Visualization of data processing steps."}